Walter Stanley Monroe: Prime Minister (1924–1928)

 One of Monroe's first initiatives as prime minister was to abolish the personal income tax and reduce the corporate taxes paid by the banks.
 This financial loss was intended to be replaced with increased tariffs.
 The opposition contended that Monroe sought to protect his cabinet's business interests by making certain businesses (including Imperial Tobacco and Colonial Cordage) exempt from the duties paid on imports.
 Other major corporations, including the Anglo-Newfoundland Development Company, petitioned to receive similar concessions, which limited the impact of the tariffs.

-Monroe was sympathetic to the suffragist cause, and his government introduced a womens' franchise bill to the House of Assembly in 1925.
+Monroe was sympathetic to the suffragist cause, and his government introduced a women's franchise bill to the House of Assembly in 1925.
 The bill passed unanimously on March 9 and became law on April 3, 1925, allowing Newfoundland women to vote in elections for the first time.

 Newfoundland's financial situation continued to worsen during Monroe's premiership as revenues did not meet expectations.
 His administration attempted to invest in road work programs to provide additional employment, but the increase in government jobs could not match the growing unemployment rate.
 Amidst increased relief payments, Monroe wrote to the Evening Telegram in 1926 warning that "able bodied poor relief has got to stop at once if this country wishes to maintain her independence."
+Having doubts about the dominion's capacity for self-government, he told his fellow delegates at the 1926 Imperial Conference that Newfoundland "had no particular desire to relinquish the watchful protection of the mother country."

 In 1927, the Monroe government saw the successful settlement of the Labrador boundary dispute with Canada after Newfoundland successfully argued its case at the Judicial Committee of the Privy Council in London.

 Later life

 Monroe resigned the premiership on August 15, 1928, and he named his cousin Frederick C. Alderdice as his successor.
 He ran for re-election to the House of Assembly in 1928, but lost his seat to Coaker and the FPU ticket.
-The following year, Monroe was made a member of the Legislative Council of Newfoundland, where he remained until the institution of the comission of government in 1934.
-He continued managing the Monroe Export Company until World War II.
-He died in St. John's on October 6, 1952.
+In 1933, Monroe was made a member of the Legislative Council of Newfoundland by Alderdice.
+Along with much of Newfoundland's mercantile elite, he was an active supporter of a temporary commission of government, which was installed in 1934 following the voluntary dissolution of Newfoundland's legislative body.
+Monroe continued managing the Monroe Export Company until World War II.

+Monroe died at his home in St. John's on October 6, 1952.
+He was the only pre-confederation Prime Minister of Newfoundland to live to confederation.